bayuat/Predicting-the-next-event-in-business-process/README.md

 We attached pre-processed event logs for future research.
 Please refers to the following research paper:

-Bayu Adhi Tama and Marco Comuzzi, "An empirical comparison of classification techniques for predicting the next event in business process," Expert System with Applications (under revision).
+Bayu Adhi Tama and Marco Comuzzi, "An empirical comparison of classification techniques for predicting the next event in business process," Expert System with Applications (to appear).